MikeHopcroft/labyrinth/documentation/azure_resource_graph.md

 ~~~
 $ labyrinth graph data\azure\examples\00.demo\graph.yaml -f=public-services-ip
 Options summary:
-  Not modeling source ip address spoofing (use -s flag to enable).
   Displaying endpoints only (use -r flag to display routing nodes).
   Not displaying paths (use -s or -v flags to enable).
   Brief mode (use -v flag to enable verbose mode).